(a) What personal information about you we may collect

 Security over the internet

-4.1 No data transmission over the Internet or website can be guaranteed to be secure from intrusion.
-However, we maintain commercially reasonable physical, electronic and procedural safeguards to protect your personal information in accordance with data protection legislative requirements.
+4.1 No data transmission over the internet or website can be guaranteed to be secure from intrusion.
+However, we maintain commercially reasonable physical, electronic and procedural safeguards to protect your personal information in accordance with Data Protection Legislation requirements.
+In any event, you are advised to take suitable precautions when transmitting to us data via the internet and you take the risk that any sending of that data turns out to be not secure despite our efforts.
+By giving us your personal data, you agree to this arrangement.
+We will do what we reasonably can to keep your data secure.

 4.2 All information you provide to us is stored on our or our subcontractors’ secure servers and accessed and used subject to our security policies and standards.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential and for complying with any other security procedures that we notify you of.
 We ask you not to share a password with anyone.